CylonicRaider/heim/client/site/about/privacy.md

- * send you relevant emails and communications (including keeping you informed about our products, offerings, and any promotional offers) that might be of interest to you (If we use your personal information to market to you, you will be able to opt-out of such uses).
+ * send you relevant emails and communications (including keeping you informed about our products, offerings, and any promotional offers) that might be of interest to you.
+(If we use your personal information to market to you, you will be able to opt-out of such uses.)

  * help promote a safe Service and detect and prevent error, fraud, abuse of our Service, and other potentially prohibited or illegal activity.